sheila-nicholson/game-lostInRCB/README.md

-# CMPT 276 - Introduction to Software Engineering - 2D Style Video Game - Escape from RCB
+# 2D Style Video Game - Escape from RCB
-This project was created by: Sheila Nicholson, Brendan Shen, Jonas Lam and Yanjun Qian
+This project was created by: Sheila Nicholson, Brendan Shen, Jonas Lam and Yanjun Qian For the class: CMPT 276 - Introduction to Software Engineering, taken in Spring 2024

 # The Game: Escape from RCB
 The main character of the game is a student attending SFU.
 In the midst of